sabrinakim/capstone/README.md

 **Required Must-have Stories**

-* User can login, signup, and logout of account
+* User can login, signup, and logout
+* Users can add friends
+  * Users can only interact with their friends on this app
+* Users can create & post event invitations so that their friends can join them if they want
+  * These posts include:
+    * Location: e.g. Fondren Library
+    * Time/Date: e.g. right now!
+    * Picture: e.g. (picture of homework at the library)
+    * Message: e.g.  "please join me at the library i'm working on comp182 hw rn T_T"
-* Users can view their home feed screen and invitation creation screen
+* Users can view event invitations created by their friends in their home page
+  * These posted events will be accompanied by Yelp & Google reviews (combine them?)
+* Users can reply to posted event invitations by swiping up
+  * Replies will consist of:
+    * picture: e.g. (selfie showing excitement)
+    * message: e.g. "omg i'm doing comp182 hw rn too i will join u"
+  * Everyone who is invited to this post can see the replies
+* Users can view people's replies to the event invitation they posted
+* Users can create custom, very specific locations that are not available on the Google Places API
+  * e.g. Martel Library at Rice University
+  * these custom locations will be stored in a database

 **Optional Nice-to-have Stories**

-* Users can view their profile
+* Users can create smaller circles among their friends
-* Users can see photos of the place
-* Users can see how far away the place is
-* Users can leave a review for the place using Yelp API
+  * e.g. "comp182 study group"; "hiking group"
-* Users can see the invitations they accepted
+* Users can filter invitations through a series of parameters, like location and date/time.
+* Event invitations that are similar to ones that were replied to/interacted with before will be prioritized by being bubbled up to the top of the swiping queue.

 ### 2. Screen Archetypes